Fats Are Part Of A Healthy Diet

 Here are a few foods that contain better sources of fat:

 - Ghee – an essentially clarified butter made from cow or buffalo milk, ghee (which originated in India) is butterfat without milk solids.
 It’s good for heart health and insulin resistance, and it’s yummy (check out our herbed ghee recipe below).

-- Avocado – We all know avocados are tasty, and avocado toast is a millennial breakfast staple.
-But this excellent source of unsaturated fat (5 grams of monounsaturated fat and 1 gram of polyunsaturated grams fat per 50g serving) also is packed with vitamins and fiber.
+- Avocados – We all know avocados are tasty, and avocado toast is a millennial breakfast staple.
+But the health benefits of avocados are endless.
+For one, they are an excellent source of monounsaturated and polyunsaturated fat.
+And?
+Avocados come packed with vitamins and fiber.

 - Coconut oil and milk – The fat in coconut oil and milk is high in lauric acid.
 Lauric acid is an antimicrobial that kills harmful pathogens.
 It boosts your good cholesterol, too.
 Bet you didn’t know fat could do all that.